PeterMosmans/setup-sphinx-framework/README.rst

 documentation framework, a reusable set up script.

-The standard documentation framework that I use consists of `Sphinx`_, which takes care of converting source pages written in :abbr:`reST (reStructuredText)` into several formats: For example HTML, but also PDF or something more exotic like ePub files.
+The standard documentation framework that I use consists of `Sphinx`_, which takes care of converting source pages written in reStructuredText_ into several
+formats: For example HTML, but also PDF or something more exotic like ePub files.
 Note that Sphinx already comes with a setup script, `sphinx-quickstart`_ - but this doesn't take care of deploying files.

 In order to be able to create a reusable framework, I split the necessary files